Teacher Guide: Comprehension Strategy Lesson Plans and Teaching Resources

 - Visualizing

-- Reader’s Notebook prompt (with optional Common Core alignment)
+- Reader's Notebook Prompt (with optional CCSS alignment)

 Comprehension Strategy Lesson Plans: A Step by Step Guide